operasoftware/appearin-social/README.md

 appear-social
 ===============

-Repository for the "Appear Social" extension.
+Repository for the Appear.in Social extension.